Brain Tumors Overview

 After you and your physician(s) have decided on a course of treatment, you will begin the first phase—treatment planning.
 During this planning phase of your treatment, a radiation oncologist—a physician who specializes in radiation therapy—will simulate your radiation therapy treatment using either conventional radiographs (x-rays) or a computed tomography (CT) scan.
 In most cases, an MRI scan is required.
 These radiographic exams are used to plan the type and direction of radiation beams used to treat the cancer.

 You will be asked to lie still on the treatment table during simulation, although no radiation therapy will be given at that point.
 An immobilization mask will usually be made at this time to hold your head in the same position.
-Typically, treatment begins one to two days after your treatment planning session.
+Typically, treatment begins one to two weeks after your treatment planning session.
+There is significant medical physics involvement in the planning and verification of the plan before it is actually delivered to the patient.

 During your actual radiation therapy treatment, you will be asked to lie on the treatment table without moving.
 A radiation technologist will administer the treatment prescribed by the radiation oncologist.
 The treatment will last only a few minutes, and you may experience seeing flashes of light or smell an odor during the actual treatment.
 You may also hear a noise from the treatment unit.
 If you undergo stereotactic radiosurgery, you may wear a rigid head frame.
 In this procedure, a computed tomography (CT) scan or magnetic resonance imaging (MRI) will be used to help the doctor identify the tumor's exact location and a computer will regulate the dose of radiation as needed.
 Multiple images may be taken on the treatment machine to guarantee your alignment.